Yend0r/gloomhaven-api-csharp/README.md

     id         : int    // Unique id of the character name       : string // Unique name in case you have two of the same classes
     className  : string // Unique name/id of the class
     experience : int    // Amount of experience the character has
-    gold       : int    // Amount of gold the character has
+    level      : int    // Current level (based on experience) gold       : int    // Amount of gold the character has
 }
 ```